arnaudbos/i-rant/content/loom-part-3-async.md

 }
 ```

-Yup, _"Mischief managed"_.
+<p style="width: 100%; text-align: center;"><i>"Mischief managed"</i></p>

 Under the hood, `asyncRequest` calls down to `blockingRequest` and its blocking `SocketChannel`/`InputStream`!
 The reason why the `service-*` threads look busy is that they are actually blocked.

-And this explains the question I
-was asking before: "Why is it so slow?".
-Which is, because those threads are from a pool managed by a fixed-size
+Previously, I've asked: "Why is it so slow?".
+The answer is: because those threads are from a pool managed by a
-`ScheduledThreadPoolExecutor`, so no more than 10 simultaneous requests can be running.
-But the threads are being
+fixed-size `ScheduledThreadPoolExecutor`, on top of which no more than 10 simultaneous requests can be running.
-blocked, preventing other tasks submitted to the executor from running.
+The threads being blocked, they prevent other tasks submitted to the executor from running.

 {{< gallery title="Still thread-blocking" >}}
   {{% galleryimage file="/img/loom/still-thread-blocking.png"